-I have a friend who recently bought a Windows laptop after her MacBook went belly up on her, and she asked me if Windows would ever have a feature like that.
+I know someone who recently bought a Windows laptop after her MacBook went belly-up on her.

-Windows has a special shutdown mode that saves a copy of everything that’s in the system’s RAM to the hard drive, then uses that stored information to re-create the same exact state the system was in the next time you turn on your computer.
+Windows has a special shutdown mode that saves a copy of everything that’s in the system’s RAM to the hard drive or SSD, then uses that stored information to re-create the same exact state the system was in the next time you turn on the computer.

-This special mode is called Hibernation, and if you select it instead of clicking Shutdown the next time you power down your PC you’ll be able to pick up right where you left off when you start it back up.
+This special mode is called Hibernation, and if you select it instead of a normal Shutdown then the next time you power down your PC you’ll be able to pick up right where you left off when you start it back up.

 Whether you plan to power your computer back up tomorrow or next month, the result will be the same.
 As soon as it boots back up into Windows the same programs and websites you were using last time will be open and waiting for you to resume your previous tasks.

 You’re probably thinking that hibernating your computer sounds a lot like putting it to sleep, and you’re right.
 Those two states are very similar as far as you, the user are concerned.
 The end result is the same whether your machine wakes up from a short nap or stirs back to life after hibernating for a while.

 But that being said, hibernation is very different than sleeping at the hardware level.